 - Report any pollution incidences to the Regional Council's Pollution Hotline on 0800 884 883

-To find out if Bay of Plenty Regional Council holds any information about a HAIL activity or contamination on a specific legal parcel or site for the region, please complete a site enquiry form and submit via post or email to the Bay of Plenty Regional Council.
+To find out if Bay of Plenty Regional Council holds any information about a HAIL activity or contamination on a specific legal parcel or site for the region, please complete a HAIL Information Request Form.

 Land Information Memorandum (LIM) are available from the appropriate City and District Councils.
 LIM reports can provide historical land use information which is held on Council records.